Skip to content

 }

-You get an audit trail of every file each task touched during execution, warnings when tasks have undeclared dependencies, and confidence that your cache configuration is correct rather than just "working so far."
+Sandboxing runs each task in an isolated environment scoped to its declared inputs and outputs.
+You get an audit trail of every file each task touched during execution, warnings when tasks have undeclared dependencies, and confidence that your cache configuration is correct rather than only appearing to work.

 In Warning mode (recommended when getting started), violations are reported in the Nx Cloud UI but tasks continue to completion.
 In Strict mode, tasks fail immediately when a violation is detected.
 See Cloud settings to configure the enforcement mode.